RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

     {{<image filename="images/rc/button-database-save.png" width="140px" alt="Use the Save database button to save database changes." >}}{{< /image >}}

 {{<note>}}
+- When you enable or turn off TLS, the change applies to new connections but does not affect existing connections.
+Clients must close existing connections and reconnect to apply the change.

-Once you've enabled TLS, all client connections to your database must use TLS.
+- Once you've enabled TLS, all client connections to your database must use TLS.
 Unencrypted connections will no longer be permitted.
 {{</note>}}

 ## Connect over TLS